 Public Policymaking in Action: Determining Hazards & Risks

 - Reading: "Hurricane Sandy Retrospective Analysis from 2014 New York City Hazard Mitigation Plan; The Science Behind Superstorm Sandy's Crippling Storm Surge; Blizzard of '93: Why Was It the Storm of the Century?; and Superstorm: Eastern and Central U.S., March 1993.

 - Assignments due: Completed HMP activity.

 - In-class activity: Post-unit assessment survey, Sea-level Rise Activity.

-CLASS 4: Public Policymaking in Action: Hazard Mitigation
+Public Policymaking in Action: Hazard Mitigation

 - Reading: State of Massachusetts Hazard Mitigation Plan; MA Press Releases.

 - In-class activity: Press Release peer review; Concept map revision.